banool/iphone-photo-sync-on-connect/README.md

 # iPhone photo sync on connect

+**Note**: The new Google Drive desktop client release 2021-08 supports uploading pictures from a plugged in iPhone to both Google Drive and Google Photos at the same time.
+This is no longer necessary.

 ## Setup: Run manually
 First, make sure you have rsync and ifuse.
 You can get rsync from brew easily enough, but getting ifuse to work is a bit tricky.
 See here: https://sudonull.com/post/25455-Mount-iOS-under-OSX-using-ifuse.